havik2323/DTSA511_Week4/ReadMe.md

 ### predictions/
 Contains the prediction outputs from the trained models.
 These files can be used for evaluation and comparison against ground truth labels.

-### reshaped_arrays/
-This directory contains the preprocessed and reshaped input arrays.
-These arrays are used as inputs for the different models during training and evaluation.

 ### Disaster_Tweets_Lab_Final.ipynb
 The main notebook for this project.
 It includes the following: